 Unlike traditional subscriber lists, segments are groupings of contacts defined by a set of conditions.
 Lists are static, meaning they grow as people subscribe or are manually added.
 Segments, on the other hand, are dynamic, meaning they grow as people meet the segment's conditions and shrink as people no longer meet them.

 Highly segmented campaigns return more than 3X the revenue per recipient as unsegmented campaigns.
 Klaviyo's segment builder allows you to create cross-sections of your contacts that will update in real-time.
 Below are a few examples of how you might use segments to identify different audiences:

-- A segment of customers that purchase a new product before that product even goes to market, so you can watch the segment grow after launch
+- Customers who purchase a new product, so you can watch the segment grow after launch

-- Isolate your inactive subscribers by finding those who have been on your list for at least 6 months but have never opened or clicked an email
+- Inactive subscribers who have been on your list for at least 6 months but have never opened or clicked an email

-- Build a segment of your VIP customers, which includes everyone who has purchased at least X number of times before or have spent over Y amount of money
+- VIP customers, which includes everyone who has purchased at least X number of times before or have spent over Y amount of money

 Create a Segment

 Navigate to the Lists & Segments tab in your account and click Create List / Segment in the upper right corner of the window.
 Next, choose Create a Segment on the creation page.